 (Health Tip: Food Combinations For a Balanced Diet)

-Dinner: Pick foods with a high satiety value that keep you full for longer and curb midnight binging.
+Dinner: To maintain a healthy balanced diet, pick foods with a high satiety value that keep you full for longer and curb midnight bingeing.
 Fill your plate with greens to load up on vitamins and minerals.
 Limit carbs but don't cut them off.
 Combine them with some healthy fats like fish, nuts and seed oils.
 Your body can use these for regeneration and repair overnight.

 Don't give up on snacking.
 It supplies the quick 'pick-me-up' you need.
 Trade the junk for fresh fruits, crudités with hung curd dip, nuts or a salad.
 Eating small yet frequent meals is the ideal way.
 This doesn't mean you eat more but spread your daily requirements throughout the day.

 (The Three Secrets to Snack Smart)

 When you eat is as important as what you eat.
 The key to smooth digestion lies in the timing of the meals.
 Dr. Shikha Sharma pinpoints the optimum time to eat breakfast, lunch and dinner.
 "The first meal of the day should be taken about one and a half hours after waking up.
 Further, there should at least be a three-hour gap between breakfast and lunch and the same between lunch and teatime.
 Dinner is best enjoyed two hours before your sleep time to allow the body to wrap up the digestion process," she recommends.